operatortwo/DailyUserControlsNet/README.md

 End Sub
 ```
-> Error BC30002 Type ‘T’ is not defined.
+> Error BC30002 Type â€˜Tâ€™ is not defined.

 This can be corrected by completing the handler to:
 ```